More mountains. Less noise.

 A mountain area with clear ambitions

-That's why they chose cabin life at Tyin
+Why they chose cabin life at Tyin

 Adventurer Cecilie Skog and storyteller Eivind Eidslott are both cabin owners at Tyin Filefjell.

-You must accept cookies for functionality, marketing and statistics to listen to this podcast.
+You must accept cookies for functionality, marketing, and statistics to listen to this podcast.

-Click here to update your consent.
+Click here to update your consent

 Contact us